-The statute defines child abuse to include physical, mental and sexual abuse, and neglect.
+The statute defines child abuse to include physical abuse, mental abuse, sexual abuse and neglect.

 To access the entire child abuse reporting chapter, including the information summarized above and any relevant definitions, follow:

-For more information on Minnesota’s reporting statue and tips to spot abuse, see Minnesota’s Department of Human Services website at :
+For more information on Minnesota’s reporting statute and tips to spot abuse, see Minnesota’s Department of Human Services website at:

 To report child abuse in Minnesota, call the local social service office or the local police.
 Below is a link to the contact information for all social services offices by county: